r3pwn/voting_booth/README.md

 `pip3 install flask`

+## Setting up the databases
+We must first set up the databases by running:

+`./databases/setup_databases.py`

 ## Starting the server
-We can now start the server by running:
+Finally, we can now start the server by running:

 `./server.py`